latex3/fontspec/README.markdown

     * SizeFeatures can now be nested inside ItalicFeatures (etc.) and behaves correctly.
       This has been a very long overdue bug!

     * New feature [NFSSFamily=ABC] to set the NFSS family of a font to `ABC'.
 Useful when other packages use the `\fontfamily{ABC}\selectfont` interface.

+    * `\defaultfontfeatures+` can be used to append to the default font feature set.

+    * Setting the SmallCapsFont using the *-replacement notation has been improved/fixed.

 - v2.3c (2013/05/20)